-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys understand that unlawful possession of a handgun is an extremely serious charge.
+At The Montanari Law Group, our criminal defense attorneys understand that unlawful possession of a handgun is an extremely serious charge.
 We will fight your charges and seek to have them reduced or dismissed as we have for New Jersey clients across Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls, and the greater Passaic County area.
 Lean on our experience to find and execute the right defense in your individual case.

 Call our office today to speak with a member of our legal team regarding your unlawful possession of a handgun charge and find out how we can best serve you.

 Unlawful Possession of a Weapon N.J.S.A.
 2C:39-5(b): Clifton, NJ Unlawful Handgun Possession Lawyers

 Pursuant to New Jersey Revised Statutes Section 2C:39-5 – Unlawful possession of weapons, any of the following can be considered a criminal offense:

 - Knowingly possessing a handgun, including an antique handgun, without the proper handgun permit as per N.J.S.A.
 2C:58-4 – Permit to carry handguns